PRIDE AND PREJUDICE

-It is instructive that on this, the bicentennial year of her death, as so much renewed attention is lavished on her work, we remember that she passed through life almost anonymously.
+Today she is one of the most towering figures in literature, but she passed through life almost anonymously.
 Fittingly, the only authenticated portrait of her is a partially complete watercolor by her sister.
-She could not have dreamt that Pride and Prejudice would sell over 20 million copies and that she would achieve such a lofty status in English literature.
+She could not have dreamt that Pride and Prejudice would sell over 20 million copies and that she would achieve such fame and lofty status.

 Her life has much to teach us about the context of our existence.
 A proverb from ancient Greece says ““Society grows great when old men plant trees whose shade they know they shall never sit in.”
 Fittingly, its author is anonymous.
 Great achievements are only rarely quickly understood.

 1 John 3:2

 Beloved, now are we the sons of God, and it doth not yet appear what we shall be: but we know that, when he shall appear, we shall be like him; for we shall see him as he is.

 Art: Jane Austen by Cassandra Austen, circa 1810